About The Festival

 24fps ON FACEBOOK: http://facebook.com/24fpsfest

-Since its inception in 1999, the 24fps Short Film Festival has presented programs of short films by aspiring and established artists from around the world.
+Now in its 22nd year, the 24fps Short Film Festival continues to present challenging and progressive programs of short films by aspiring and established artists from around the world.
 The juried competition is open to any work made outside the major worldwide film studio system, and provides cash awards to the festival’s top films in six major categories.

 From 1999 to 2005 the festival was known as WESTfest.
 In 2001, the scope of the submission field was expanded to include international entries, and in 2006 the festival was officially renamed 24fps with the “International Short Film Festival” title officially attached.

 Designed to showcase student and independent filmmakers, the competition is open to anyone, with no entry fee required.
-Thirty Official Jury Selection films are chosen from the entry field, and then screened publicly in competition over the course of three programs.
-(November 43-4 2017).
-Submitted projects must have been completed after January 1, 2015.
+Twenty-seven Official Jury Selection films are chosen from the entry field, and then screened publicly in competition over the course of three programs.
+(November 6-7, 2020).
+Submitted projects must have been completed after January 1, 2018.
 The film’s running time must not exceed 20 minutes.

 24fps is not a traditional short film festival.
 The thirty Official Selection films are screened only once for the public, as a part of three curated exhibition programs.
 These unique programs highlight the filmmaker as well as the film itself, and each project is introduced by a festival official.
 Filmmakers in attendance are given the opportunity to speak to the audience after their film’s screening.